Sunrise Realty Trust (SUNS)

 nullAI Analysis | Feedback

-Mr. Hetzel has over 14 years of real estate and financial management experience, with a focus on real estate investment trusts (REITs).
-Prior to his role at Sunrise Realty Trust, he served as VP of Finance for a real estate development and asset management company.
-He also spent seven years at PricewaterhouseCoopers, where he managed the REIT audit practice.
+Mr. Hetzel has over fourteen years of real estate and financial management experience, with a focus on real estate and REITs.
+Before joining Sunrise Realty Trust, he was the VP of Finance for a real estate development and asset management company.
+Additionally, he spent seven years with PricewaterhouseCoopers as a manager in their REIT audit practice.

 Leonard M. Tannenbaum, CFA, Founder and Executive Chairman

-Ms. Tannenbaum began her career in the investment banking healthcare division at CIT Group, where she concentrated on mergers & acquisitions and leveraged finance transactions for middle market healthcare companies.
-She successfully managed three publicly traded entities during her tenure as Executive Director and Head of Investor Relations at Fifth Street Asset Management.
+Ms. Tannenbaum began her career in the investment banking healthcare division at CIT Group, concentrating on mergers & acquisitions and leveraged finance transactions.
+She successfully managed three publicly traded entities as the Executive Director and Head of Investor Relations for Fifth Street Asset Management.

 AI Analysis | Feedback